-Importers and users must submit quarterly reports in accordance with the Importer's Report Form and the User's Report Form respectively.
-Quarterly reports must be submitted to the Department, through the Environmental Management Bureau and copy furnished the Regional Office concerned, on or before the 15th day after the end of each quarter (January to March, etc.).
-The reporting format will be specified in a Department Circular 30 days after the effective date of this Order.
+Importers and users must submit quarterly reports in accordance with the Importer's Report Form and the Users Report Form respectively.
+Quarterly reports must be submitted to the Department, through the Environmental Management Bureau and copy furnished the Regional Office concerned, on or before the 15th day after the end of each quarter (January to March, etc.) The reporting format will be specified in a Department Circular 30 days after the effective date of this Order.

-Importers will be responsible for securing information for the report pertaining to the transport and distribution of the mercury and mercury compounds.
-Users will be responsible for submitting information on the treatment, storage and transport and disposal of wastes arising from their use of mercury and mercury compounds.
+Importers will be responsible for securing information for the report pertaining to a transport and distribution of the cyanide and cyanide compounds.
+Users will be responsible for submitting information on the treatment, storage and transport and disposal of wastes arising from their use of cyanide and cyanide compounds.

-(2) Manifest
+(2).
+Manifest

-All importers and users of mercury and mercury compounds, and treaters and disposers of mercury-bearing or mercury-contaminated wastes must comply with the manifest requirements specified under the relevant sections of DAO 29 and those to be prescribed by the Environmental Management Bureau of the Department.
+All importers and users of cyanide and cyanide compounds, and treaters and disposers of cyanide-bearing or cyanide-contaminated wastes must comply with the manifest requirements specified under the relevant sections of DAO 29 and those to be prescribed by the Environmental Management Bureau of the Department.

-(3) Labeling or Re-labeling Requirements
+(3) Labeling or Re-Labeling Requirements

-The labels and marks for all containers of mercury and mercury containing products or mercury-bearing or mercury-contaminated wastes must clearly indicate that the material contains mercury and that the same is regulated under this CCO.
+The labels and marks are required for all containers of cyanide and cyanide containing products or cyanide-bearing or cyanide-contaminated wastes must clearly indicate that the material contains cyanide and that the same is regulated under this CCO.
 The labels, at a minimum, should contain the following information:

+Chemical Name of the Material

+Chemical Composition/Formula

-Chemical Name of the Material Chemical Composition/Formula Warning: Contains a Toxic Material First Aid Measures Accidental release/spillage measures Handling and Storage Exposure Controls Toxicological Information
+Warning: Contains a Toxic Material

+First Aid Measures

+Accidental release/spillage measures

+Handling and Storage

+Exposure Controls

+Toxicological Information

 Disposal Consideration

-Expiry or Best Use Before information
+Expiry or Best Use Before Information